-European Commission (2007) summaries the requirement for the protection of resting sites thus
+European Commission (2021) summaries the requirement for the protection of resting sites thus

-"Breeding sites and resting places are to be strictly protected, because they are crucial to the life cycle of animals and are vital parts of a species' entire habitat.
-Article 12(1)(d) should therefore be understood as aiming to safeguard the continued ecological functionality of such sites and places, ensuring that they continue to provide all the elements needed by a specific animal to rest or to breed successfully.
+"Breeding sites and resting places must be strictly protected because they are crucial to the life cycle of animals and are vital elements of a species' entire habitat.
+Article 12(1)(d) should therefore be understood as aiming to safeguard the continued ecological functionality of such sites and places, ensuring that they continue to provide all the elements needed by the animal to rest or to breed successfully.
 The protection applies all year round if these sites are used on a regular basis."
 [Emphasis added]